teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ## Abstract

-This project proposes to create synthetic data of daily PV generation curves from historical data of PV power and weather features from two real datasets.
-The synthetic data will train PV forecast models as augmentation data.
-Using the synthetic curves is expected to improve the day ahead forecast in terms of mean absolute error (MAE) and root mean square error (RMSE).
+This project proposes generating synthetic daily photovoltaic (PV) generation curves by leveraging historical PV power and weather data using generative models such as normalizing flows, conditional generative adversarial networks (GANs), and transformers.
+Subsequently, the trained model generates synthetic data for a different geographical location to complete missing data and train a day ahead PV forecasting model where only weather data is available.
+The forecasting model will be constructed using a Long Short-Term Memory (LSTM) network.
+The forecasting algorithm's performance will be evaluated based on Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).

 ## Description